khulnasoft/integrations-core/flink/README.md

      **Note**: By default, any variables in metric names are sent as tags, so there is no need to add custom tags for `job_id`, `task_id`, etc.

-4. Restart Flink to start sending your Flink metrics to Datadog.
+4. Restart Flink to start sending your Flink metrics to Khulnasoft.

 #### Log collection